Yetangitu/books/README.md

 Books comes in three main flavours:

-* *books / books-all / fiction*: plain search interface which dumps results to the terminal
+* *books / books-all / fiction*: CLI search interface which dumps results to the terminal, download through MD5
-* *nbook / nfiction*: text-based browser offering limited preview and direct download
+* *nbook / nfiction*: text-based browser offering limited preview and download
-* *xbook / xfiction*: gui-based browser offering preview and direct download
+* *xbook / xfiction*: gui-based browser offering preview and download

-The *book* tools are based on the *main* libgen database, the *fiction* tools use the *libgen_fiction* database.
+The *book* tools are based on the *libgen* database, the *fiction* tools use the *libgen_fiction* database.
 Apart from the fact that the *fiction* tools do not support all the search criteria offered by the 'book' tools due to differences in the database layout, all programs share the same interface.

 The database can be searched in two modes, per-field (the default) and fulltext (which, of course, only searches book metadata, not the actual book contents).
 The current implementation for fulltext search is actually a pattern match search on a number of concatenated database columns, it does not use MySQL's native fulltext search.
 The advantage of this implementation is that it does not need a full-text index (which is not part of the libgen dump and would need to be generated locally), the disadvantage is that it does not offer more advanced natural language search options.
 Given the limited amount of 'natural language' available in the database the latter does not seem to be much of a disadvantage and the implementation performs well.

 In the (default) per-field search mode the database can be searched for patterns (SQL 'like' operator with leading and trailing wildcards) using lower-case options and/or exact matches using upper-case options.
 The fulltext search by necessity always uses pattern matching over the indicated fields ('title' and 'author' if no other fields are specified).

-Publications can be downloaded by selecting them in the result list or by using the 'Download' button in the preview window.
+Publications can be downloaded using torrents or from libgen download mirror servers by selecting them in the result list or by using the 'Download' button in the preview window, the *books* and *fiction* tools can be used to download publications based on their MD5 hash (use `-J ...`).
 When using the gui-based tools in combination with the 'yad' tool, double-clicking a row in the result list shows a preview, the other tools generate previews for selected publications using the '-w' command line option.

 ##How to use *books* et al.